Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The condition of “non-citizens”, between the
+The condition of

-constitutional model and national policies
+"non-citizens", between the constitutional model and national

-The article is dedicated to the condition of
+The article is dedicated to

-the so-called “non-citizens”, compared with the one of Italian citizens and
+the condition of the so-called "non-citizens", compared with the one

-with the one of European citizens.
-After a summary of the main constitutional
+of Italian citizens and with the one of European citizens.
+After a summary of

-provisions regarding the rights of non-citizens also in the light of the
+the main constitutional provisions regarding the rights of non-citizens also in

-relevant case-law of the Italian Constitutional Court, the author comments the
+the light of the relevant case-law of the Italian Constitutional Court, the

-doctrine of the “stronger protection” and the main criticisms risen against
+author comments the doctrine of the "stronger protection" and the

-such doctrine by many scholars.
-The article continues with a focus on political
+main criticisms risen against such doctrine by many scholars.
+The article

-rights of non-citizens and, on the other hand, on their constitutional duties.
+continues with a focus on political rights of non-citizens and, on the other

-evolution of the condition of both non-citizens and Italian citizens (M.R.).
+concluding remarks with reference to the evolution of the condition of both

 MATTEO TRAPANI